kyleapostol/Micro-interaction/README.md

 # Micro-interaction
-To get started -> clone the repo and within your IDE, create a live server to preview the index.html
+To get started -> clone the repo and within your IDE, create a live server to preview the index.html and pop-up.html